-If you have a positive test result, you will be called by a contact tracer or your local Board of Health.
+If you test positive, you will be called by a medical provider and then followed up by a contact tracer or your local Board of Health.
 They will answer your questions and guide you through the required minimum of 10 days of isolation.
 During this period, you cannot leave your home except to seek medical care.

 We will also ask for the names of your close contacts to both trace and contain the virus.
 Testing for COVID-19 will be recommended to these contacts, and they will need to be quarantined for a minimum 14 days.

 Your information will remain strictly confidential and treated in the same way as a private medical record.
 In addition, your name and information will not be shared with any contacts or other agencies, including immigration.

 The contract tracer, likely to be either a public health nurse or a member of your Board of Health, will answer all your questions and concerns, and help make any necessary arrangements for food or supplies.

 Will my Primary Care Provider be notified of my test results?